Getting Started with the Semester

 The IU Default Grading Scheme will pop up.
 If this matches the one you’re using, you’re done.
 If it doesn’t, you will need to create a new one.
 The Canvas Guide “How do I add a grading scheme in a course?” explains how to create and set a new grading scheme.

-NOTE: If you are teaching the same course in a following semester, copying the course settings into the next course site will also copy the grading scheme.
+NOTE: If you are teaching the same course in a following semester, importing the course settings into the next course site will also copy the grading scheme.

 Set the Grade Posting Policy

 The Canvas default Grade Posting Policy for all courses is to hide grades until you are ready to manually post them.
 If you personally grade most of your assignments (or have a TA grade them), you will want to keep this default setting.
 This way, if you’re not grading everything at once, you won’t have some students getting a notification that they have a grade, while others are still waiting.
 This can potentially cause confusion among students as to whether or not you received their submission.
 If you have a few auto-graded quizzes you can change the posting policy on those to post automatically.

 To change the grade posting policy for the entire course from Manual to Automatic, see “How do I select a grade posting policy for a course?”
 Note that the word MANUAL appears next to the points possible for assignments where grades are set to post manually.
 If it does not say MANUAL next to the points possible, grades for that assignment will be posted immediately upon entering and students will receive an immediate grade notification.